microsoft/coyote/docs/_learn/programming-models/machines/machine-timers.md

 that created them upon timeout, and periodic machine timers, which can continually send such events with a user-defined interval.

-To make use of timers, you must include the `Microsoft.Coyote.Machines.Timers` namespace.
+To make use of timers, you must include the `Microsoft.Coyote.Actors.Timers` namespace.
 Timers are exposed via `StateMachine` APIs.
 You can start a non-periodic timer using the function `StartTimer`.

 ```c#